 Fuel is a significant, if not the largest, expense in our shipping operations when vessels are under voyage charters and is an important factor in negotiating charter rates.
 Bunker prices have increased significantly since 2021, starting at \$415 per metric ton in January 2021 and reaching a high of \$1,100 per metric ton in July 2022, before declining to a still elevated price of \$617 per metric ton by the end of December 2022.
-This volatility was in part attributable to the eruption of armed conflict in Ukraine.
-In 2023, bunker rates demonstrated decreasing volatility as the market adapted to the conflict in Ukraine, with the price for VLSFO in Singapore reaching a high of \$705 per metric ton in November 2023 which decreased to around \$617 per metric ton by the end of December 2023.
-As of February 29, 2024, the price of VLSFO in Singapore was approximately \$639 per metric ton but uncertainty regarding its future direction remains.
+This volatility was in part attributable to the eruption of the armed conflict in Ukraine.
+In 2023 and 2024, bunker rates demonstrated overall decreasing volatility as the market adapted to the conflict in Ukraine.
+In particular, in 2024, the price of VLSFO in Singapore reached a high of \$656 per metric ton in February, and a low of \$547 per metric ton in December.
+As of March 4, 2025, the price of VLSFO in Singapore was approximately \$525 per metric ton but uncertainty regarding its future direction remains.
 In addition, the conflict in the Middle East, including recent maritime incidents in and around the Red Sea, could cause disruptions to the production and supply of oil, and therefore fuel, with adverse impacts on the price of VLSFO in 2024.
 As a result, our bunker costs for our vessels when off-hire, idling, or operating in the spot voyage charter market have increased substantially in recent years and may continue to increase, which could have an adverse impact on our operating results and cash flows.